 What resources do you use to plan your trips?

-I like to plan the family trips myself – from booking the tickets, hotels or homestays, to figuring out local sightseeing and where to eat.
+I like to plan the family trips myself – from booking the tickets, hotels, or homestays, to figuring out local sightseeing and where to eat.

-I do have a few favourite sites, blogs, friends & books that I refer back to every now and then.
+I do have a few favorite sites, blogs, friends & books that I refer back to every now and then.
 TripAdvisor is my preferred site for reviews.
 For booking flights and hotels, I use whichever platform offers me the cheapest and maximum bang-for-the-buck.
 Music is an integral part of our trips, we like to catch local live bands.
 Google, Zomato, Easy diner and various blogs keep us posted about the local entertainment.

 I usually start with a spreadsheet putting in all possible options and then keep narrowing it down to ideally what to do.
 But I always keep some flexibility to make changes after reaching the destination because travel can never be completely planned with children.

 Share your favorite Indian and International travel destinations.

 As a family, it’s never difficult to choose a destination because we wear our adventurous hats for mountains, and are as enthusiastic for a beach destination or being in a cosmopolitan city or a small village, wide-eyed to go on a safari.

 In 2010, when my elder daughter was 2.5 years and the younger one was about 2 months, I was on my maternity leave.
 From Mumbai, we spontaneously planned a road trip in our Tata Safari down south.